 - Have a lot of hair

 - Strong and white teeth

-People with a predominant kapha dosha are moderate and having good temperament.
+People with a predominant Kapha Dosha are moderate and have good temperament.
 They are the person that you can trust and rely on.
-They are slow in learning but having good memory.
+They are slow in learning but having a good memory.
 They will feel sleepy and depress under stress.
-They tend to procrastinated on the tasks that given to them.
+They tend to procrastinate on the tasks given to them.

-They are having low appetite and crony digestion.
-They are generally slow in activity and also hard to motivate.
+They are having a low appetite and crony digestion.
+They are generally slow inactivity and also hard to motivate.

 They are sentimental, romantic, highly tolerant and forgiving.

 Ayurveda has been followed in India since ages and even today, large numbers of people rely on Ayurveda to treat diseases and health ailments.
 This form of science is native to India and people have been practicing it since 1500 BC.

 However, in the present scenario not only in India but in other countries as well people practice it.
 Many people think that this is used only to treat diseases but this is only one side of the picture.